Haizlbliek/Monarch/README.md

 - Added a new `settings` object to store settings.
 - Updated the assets menu to have a view scale slider.
 - Updated the opened asset menu to be slightly cleaner.

+### Version 4.0
+- Added folders/groups for assets.
+- Added a button to show/hide normally hidden files (.glitch-assets).
+- Slightly improved the speed and quality of code (Thanks [Tiago](https://github.com/tiagorangel2011/))